Quarterly Performance Review: The Definitive Guide

 According to HBR, quarterly reviews more closely parallel organizations’ cycles of work.
 Projects have shorter timeframes than in past years.
 This also supports the case for more frequent reviews.

-But do quarterly reviews truly lead to enhanced performance and engagement?
+Do quarterly reviews truly lead to enhanced performance and engagement?
 Absolutely, when done well.
-Frequent feedback conversations dramatically boost engagement.
-Employees are 2.7 times more likely to be engaged with frequent feedback, Gallup found.
+According to Gallup, employees are 2.7 times more likely to show high engagement when they receive frequent feedback.

-This comes as no surprise.
-Among Millennials, 87% rate career development as highly important to them.
+According to Gallup, 87% of millenials rate career development as highly important to them.
 It follows that managers should have routine developmental conversations.
 Quarterly performance reviews boost satisfaction and loyalty by supporting employees’ growth.

-Despite all these benefits, you could run into a few pitfalls if you’re not careful.
-Let’s look at how to steer clear of them now.
+Quarterly reviews can bring plenty of benefits, but you could run into a few pitfalls if you’re not careful.
+Many of the common pain points of employee reviews apply to quarterly reviews as well.
+For now, let’s look at how to steer clear of the most common mistakes affecting quarterly reviews.

 It’s a lot harder to reflect on progress over an entire year.

 Don’t remain rigidly focused on one set of goals if the situation has changed.
-Nowadays, goals can easily shift during a given quarter.
+These days, goals can easily shift during a given quarter.
 Particularly in a time of disruption, agile goals are essential.
-Prior to the review, reflect on whether that has occurred.
+Prior to the review, reflect on whether goals have changed or need to be changed in order to make a fair assessment.

 Have goals changed at the individual or team level?
-Consider whether employees have adapted accordingly.
-Reward them, rather than penalizing them, for doing so!
+Consider whether employees have adapted, and reward them accordingly!

 Tie everything back to a goal.
 Off-topic statements can arguably be discriminatory.
 They may signal that you’re rating the employee on things that should have no bearing on the review.
 In some cases, they can even signify bias.

 For example, comments about not “keeping up with the times” can sound ageist.
 Likewise, praising employees for being available 24/7 can stigmatize those who are not.
-Plus, it encourages burnout and doesn’t pertain to goals.
+Plus, it encourages burnout and doesn’t necessarily have any link to successfully accomplishing goals.

 Now you know what to avoid in quarterly performance reviews.
 Let’s consider how to go above and beyond to make them a success.